thorvg/thorvg/README.md

 ### SVG to TVG
 ThorVG provides an executable `svg2tvg` converter that generates a TVG file from an SVG file.

-To use `svg2tvg`, you must turn on this feature in the build option:
+To use `svg2tvg`, you need to activate this feature in the build option:
 ```
-meson -Dtools=svg2tvg . build
+meson . build -Dtools=svg2tvg
 ```
 Alternatively, you can add the `svg2tvg` value to the `tools` option in `meson_option.txt`.
 The build output will be located in `{builddir}/src/bin/svg2tvg/`.